CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads as a persona/resume description rather than an actionable skill document.
-It enumerates hundreds of technologies and concepts Claude already knows without providing any executable code, concrete workflows, or specific guidance.
-The content is almost entirely descriptive rather than instructive, making it ineffective as a teaching document.
+This skill reads as a persona description or resume rather than an actionable skill document.
+It catalogs an enormous breadth of AI/ML technologies and concepts Claude already knows, without providing any concrete code, specific workflows, or executable guidance.
+The content is almost entirely descriptive, offering no unique value that would help Claude perform tasks better than it would without the skill.

 Suggestions

-Replace the capability catalog with 2-3 concrete, executable code examples for the most common tasks (e.g., a production RAG pipeline setup, an agent workflow with LangGraph) with copy-paste ready code.
+Replace the extensive 'Capabilities' catalog with 2-3 concrete, executable code examples for the most common tasks (e.g., a production RAG pipeline setup with specific code, a multi-agent workflow with LangGraph).

-Split detailed reference material (model comparison tables, framework-specific guides) into separate bundle files and reference them from a concise SKILL.md overview.
+Split detailed reference material (model comparison tables, vector DB selection guides, prompt templates) into separate bundle files and reference them from a concise SKILL.md overview.

 DimensionReasoningScore